sivy/monkinetic-2020-content/posts/2001-10-09-i-am-steveivy-at-uhaul-dot-com.md

-Slug: i-am-steveivy-at-uhaul-dot-com
+date: 2001-10-09
-Date: 2001-10-09
+slug: i-am-steveivy-at-uhaul-dot-com
-Title: I am steveivy at uhaul dot com
+title: I am steveivy at uhaul dot com
-layout: post
+---

-Until making it out to Phoenix, I&#39;ve been set up with the <a href="http://www.centrinity.com/">First Class</a> client, so I can access U-Haul&#39;s email system and groupware environment.
-I&#39;ve never used First Class before, and I&#39;m pretty impressed with it so far.
-From what I hear it&#39;s been this good for 12 years.
-Soooooo, why is <a href="http://www.microsoft.com/exchange/default.asp">Exchange</a> even on the radar?
+Until making it out to Phoenix, I've been set up with the [First Class](http://www.centrinity.com/) client, so I can access U-Haul's email system and groupware environment.
+I've never used First Class before, and I'm pretty impressed with it so far.
+From what I hear it's been this good for 12 years.
+Soooooo, why is [Exchange](http://www.microsoft.com/exchange/default.asp) even on the radar?